jcassady/llava-benchmark/README.md

 ### Benchmark class

 A general-purpose class for processing benchmark results.
-The `Benchmark` class is initialized with a `method` which is a function to process benchmark results.
+It's used as a base class for `EvalRateBenchmark` and `LicensePlateBenchmark` through inheritance.

 ### EvalRateBenchmark class

-A subclass of the `Benchmark` class.
 The `EvalRateBenchmark` class is initialized with a method to process the evaluation rate from a benchmark result.
-It also ]initializes an empty list `eval_rates` to store evaluation rates.
+It also initializes an empty list `eval_rates` to store evaluation rates.

 ### LicensePlateBenchmark class

-Another subclass of the `Benchmark` class.
 The `LicensePlateBenchmark` class is initialized with a method to process the license plate number from a benchmark result.
-It also initializes two lists: `license_plate_numbers` to store license plate numbers, and `model_license_plate_numbers` to store license plate numbers associated with each model.
+It also initializes the list `license_plate_numbers` to store plate data associated with each model.

 ## Extensibility 🔗
 The project is designed to be easily extendable for other LLaVA image recognition tasks.